 If I need cancer treatment, how do I directly benefit from this collaborative?

-Sometimes in complicated cases, it can be confusing and time consuming to see different oncologists.
-We can present cases to the experts at Dana-Farber Brigham Cancer Center either at the collaborative cancer case conferences or through direct communication with individual physicians.
+We understand that it can be confusing and time consuming to see different oncologists.
+The collaborative allows our experts to present cases to the experts at Dana-Farber Brigham Cancer Center either at the collaborative cancer case conferences or through direct communication with individual physicians, without any additional inconvenience to our patients.
 The experts will collaborate to recommend one treatment plan, which can help you feel more confident in the care you will receive, giving you peace of mind.